 4.1.1 Common MR-DC principles

-Multi-RAT Dual Connectivity (MR-DC) is a generalization of the Intra-E-UTRA Dual Connectivity (DC) described in 36.300 [2], where a multiple Rx/Tx UE may be configured to utilise radio resources provided by two distinct schedulers in two different nodes connected via non-ideal backhaul, one providing E-UTRA access and the other one providing NR access.
-One scheduler is located in the MN and the other in the SN.
+Multi-RAT Dual Connectivity (MR-DC) is a generalization of the Intra-E-UTRA Dual Connectivity (DC) described in 36.300 [2], where a multiple Rx/Tx UE may be configured to utilise radio resources provided by two distinct schedulers in two different nodes connected via non-ideal backhaul.
+In MR-DC, one scheduler is located in the MN and the other in the SN and they provide either E-UTRA or NR access.
 The MN and SN are connected via a network interface and at least the MN is connected to the core network.

 4.1.2 MR-DC with the EPC